Short Story - The Hanging Day - Grant Eagar

 The judge who was out in the crowd came forward.
 “Sorry Parker, that was an oversight on my part.
 Even though it did not say to hang her until she was dead that was implied.
 I’d say go ahead and hang her again.”

-“Your honor, I think you realized killing my husband was just a misunderstanding and you were hoping that I would survive.
+“Your honor, I think you realized it was just a misunderstanding and you were hoping that I would survive.
 Think of this as serendipity.
-I have been given another chance at life; do you really want to take that away from me?”
+I have been given another chance at life; do you want to take that away from me?”

-The Judge snorted, “You are not helping your defense, the only misunderstanding is how much poison you gave your husband.”
-He sighed, "Miss Sanchez, I must admit you are correct, you have been hung after a fashion, you are now free to go."
+The Judge snorted, “You’re not helping your cause; the only misunderstanding is how much poison you gave your husband.”
+He sighed, "Miss Sanchez, I must admit you are correct, you have been hung after a fashion, so you are now free to go."
 He turned to the clerk, “Let it be known that justice has been served and Miss Sanchez has been dutifully hung.”
 This news was accompanied by boos and hisses from the crowd.

 A little girl in a blue paisley dress came forward and said, "Judge, I missed the first hanging, everyone was blocking the view.
 Could you go ahead and hang her anyway?"